 This system aims to delay the payment of import VAT to avoid a negative impact on the business’s cash flow.

-Before Brexit, commercial goods over £135 importing to the UK would be held at customs until the import VAT is paid.
+Before Brexit, commercial goods over £135 imported to the UK would be held at customs until the import VAT is paid.
 With the postponed VAT accounting, businesses do not pay the VAT immediately but record the import VAT on their VAT Return.

 Companies using this method need to declare that they postpone the VAT on customs clearance paperwork, and include the VAT registration number (VRN).